 For information concerning directions and parking including detailed campus maps, click Transportation and Parking Services.

-Only FSU personnel specifically granted a power of attorney, in writing, by the President, are authorized to sign contracts or agreements that financially commit the University, or require the University to make payment of any kind.
-Those with power of attorney shall only sign contracts within the limit stated in the power of attorney.
-Nor shall any department or individual, unless specifically delegated via a power of attorney to do so, sign any contract or agreement that represents in any manner whatsoever to an individual or business that the signor possess the authority to bind the University.
-Even when legal authority exists via a power of attorney, all contracts and agreements for goods and/or services require review and approval by Procurement Services prior to the signing of the contract document.
-A requisition must be submitted, and a purchase order issued, before any contract documents are released to the contractor/supplier.
+Designated personnel are authorized to sign contracts or agreements that financially commit the University, or require the University to make payment of any kind based on their position title as outlined by university policy.
+Those with signature authority shall only sign contracts within the limit stated in policy.
+No department or individual shall sign any contract or agreement that represents in any manner whatsoever to an individual or business that the signor possess the authority to bind the University unless designated authority to do so by policy.
+Even when legal authority exists, all contracts and agreements for goods and/or services require review and approval by Procurement Services prior to the signing of the contract document.

 If a supplier ships products to FSU without prior receipt of an authorized University purchase order or purchasing card number, FSU reserves the right to reject and return any products received at the supplier's expense.
 Suppliers who perform services for FSU without prior receipt of an authorized University purchase order or purchasing credit card number jeopardize future business opportunities with FSU as well as removal from the University's preferred suppliers list, if applicable.
 At no time is the supplier authorized to ship product to or perform service at a location other than what is stated on the official University purchase order or requested at the point-of-sale by an authorized purchasing card cardholder.